‘One of the worst storms I’ve seen’: Power outages could last days after strong winds lash Cape Cod

 Utility crews in the area said the damage was comparable to a hurricane.

-“Folks should remember that the storm isn’t finished and crews are working to make sure roadways and other infrastructure are safe,” Governor Charlie Baker said in a press conference Wednesday afternoon.
+“Folks should remember that the storm isn’t finished and crews are working to make sure roadways and other infrastructure are safe,” Baker said.

-RELATED: Nearly half a million homes, businesses without power as nor’easter batters Bay State
+RELATED: Residents on the hunt for fuel as power outages grip South Shore, Cape Cod

-A significant chunk of the more than 465,000 power outages in the Bay State are on the Cape, South Coast, and the South Shore.
-More than 200 line crews have been dispatched in that area alone.
+Motorists running low on fuel could be seen lined up at gas stations in the area of the Sagamore Bridge.

 (Copyright (c) 2021 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)